 - As a diagnostic medical sonographer, you’ll be able to find work in just about any community you choose to live in.

-- With more than 250,000 jobs across the country, you’re pretty much guaranteed of finding work on your own terms.
+- With more than 250,000 jobs across the country, you’re pretty much guaranteed to find work on your own terms.

 - You’ll typically be working regular business hours, though you may do shift work and weekends and holidays if you work at a hospital.